informalsystems/themis-tracer/tests/usage.md

 $ $CMD sync
 $ $CMD unit list | sed "s:$(pwd)/::"
 FLIM.1          repos/repo-a  A unit in a nested directory.
 FLIM.1::FLAM.1  repos/repo-a  Second unit in the same directory.
 This one has a newline.
+And refers to [FLIM.1] FOO.2           repos/repo-a  We’ve updated the first unit.
-FOO.1::BAZ.1    repos/repo-a  And we replaced [FOO.1::BAR.1] with this unit.
+FOO.2::BAZ.1    repos/repo-a  And we replaced [FOO.1::BAR.1] with this unit.
-FOO.2           repos/repo-a  We’ve updated the first unit.
 ```

 ## `parse`ing specs